Research Programs at VT

-Many deadlines have passed, but do not let that discourage you!
-Check out our version of 'help wanted' ads posted by faculty in the URO Database, and/or the listing of opportunities outside of VT.
-For up-to-date infomation like this, sign up for the OUR listserv.
+If a deadline has passed, do not let that discourage you!
+Check out our version of 'help wanted' ads posted by faculty in the OUR Database, and/or SOURCE a multidisciplinary undergraduate research resource blog run by our ambassadors.
+For up-to-date infomation like this, sign up for the OUR newsletter.

-Don't hesitate to email us (firstname.lastname@example.org) if you have any questions!
+Don't hesitate to email us at email@example.com if you have any questions!

 The Fralin Undergraduate Research Fellowship program is competitive award program open to all Virginia Tech undergraduates with a goal of increasing diversity in research.

 Fifteen fellowships of $1,000 are awarded annually to individual students demonstrating academic capability and a strong interest in undergraduate research.
 Fellows will conduct their proposaed research project with a Virginia Tech faculty mentor over the course of one academic year.
 Applications are accepted April through August (specific dates vary by year).
 Those funded will begin their research projects the following fall.